Home » Nourishing Recipes » DIY - Make Your Own » Healthy Oil Free Granola Recipe: Oven or Dehydrator Method

 How To Store

-The best way to store this homemade granola is in a glass air-tight container.
+The best way to store this homemade granola is in a glass, air-tight container.
 It will keep well in your pantry for 10-14 days.

-You can also freeze this granola in a freezer-safe container.
+You can also freeze this oil-free granola in a freezer-safe container.
 The granola will last up to 6 months in the freezer.

-Dehydrator Granola Recipe Q&A
+Oil-Free Granola Recipe FAQ

-• How long does dehydrator granola last?
+How long does oil-free granola that has been made in a dehydrator last?

 If stored properly in an air-tight container, dehydrator granola can last a couple of weeks on your kitchen counter or in your pantry.